 A course which is especially designed to inform prospective teachers of school purposes, functions, and the work of school personnel.
 Addressed are basic aspects of school governance, administration, and finance.
-Fifteen hours of field experience are required.
-Only students who are classified as sophomores or higher may enroll in this course.
+Twenty hours of field experience are required.
 Fall and Spring.